gemcloud/GemScott.me/_pages/home.md

 navigation: true
 ---

-If you live in Dacorum and are in dispute, do you want:
+If you are in business, do you want:

-- A day in court,
+- Web site,
-- Continued disagreement,
+- CRM,
-- Depression as a result of tensions
+- ERP

 **_Or_**